 (A) The full name and contact information of the reporting or complaining party;

 (B) The name of the individual(s) alleged to have violated policy; and

 (C) A clear and concise statement of the facts that constitute the alleged violation, including dates and sufficient information to identify any other individuals who may provide information during the course of an investigation.

-- If the Office of Equity and Inclusion determines that the report does not allege possible policy violations or that the information provided indicates that further investigation would not result in a finding of a violation, the Office of Equity and Inclusion will, where appropriate, refer the matter to the appropriate unit or department to address any employee relations issues.
-If such a determination is made the Office of Equity and Inclusion shall notify the reporting individual of the referral and will facilitate contact with the appropriate university representative in the unit or department.
-Ordinarily, this initial review process will be concluded within 7 business days of the date the complaint was filed.
-If it is determined that possible policy violations have been alleged or that the information provided by the reporting individual indicates that further investigation may result in a finding of policy violation then the report will be accepted as a complaint.
-The Office of Equity and Inclusion and Title IX Coordinator will always consider a report of sexual harassment to be a complaint and initiate an investigation as specified in Section D.
+- If the Office of University Rights and Responsibilities determines that the report does not allege possible policy violations or that the information provided indicates that further investigation could not result in a finding of a violation, the Office of University Rights and Responsibilities will, where appropriate, refer the matter to the appropriate unit or department to address any employee relations issues.
+If such a determination is made the Office of University Rights and Responsibilities shall notify the reporting individual of the referral and will facilitate contact with the appropriate university representative in the unit or department.
+Ordinarily, assessment will be concluded within 7 business days of the date the report was filed.
+If it is determined that possible policy violations have been alleged or that the information provided by the reporting individual indicates that further investigation may result in a finding of policy violation then the report will be accepted as a report.
+The Office of University Rights and Responsibilities and Title IX Coordinator will always initiate an investigation into a report of sexual harassment or Title IX Sexual Harassment as specified in Section D.

 C. Faculty Member Complaints of Discrimination